near/docs/docs/2.develop/contracts/anatomy.md

 <hr class="subsection" />

 ### Initialization Functions
-When smart contracts are deployed to the blockchain, the variables must be initialized with a starting value.
-This is done automatically by default but it's very common to overload this behavior by creating a custom initialization function.
+When contracts are deployed to the blockchain, their variables must be initialized.

-For example, in the donation contract, a `beneficiary` account is stored on the contract as a string.
-When the contract is deployed, we wouldn't want that account to be defaulted to an empty string `""`.
-This is why we created the `new` method, which takes in an account ID as a parameter and sets the `beneficiary` variable.
+There are two ways to initialize contracts: with an `init` method, or using a `default` initialization.

+#### Init Method
+`init` methods define the parameters needed to initialize the contract and need to be manually called.
+In general you will want to make these methods private programmatically.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value={0} label="🌐 Javascript">